ErinMelia/personal-site/src/data/about.md

 - During the height of the pandemic in 2020 I connected with my pen pal in Amsterdam.
 We still send each other letters to this day.

-- Currently at 19, I am still exploring my love of programming, and trying to stay up to date on my numerous random hobbies such as sewing, crocheting and beading.
+- Currently at 19, I am still exploring my future career paths, and trying to stay up to date on my numerous random hobbies such as sewing, crocheting and beading.

 # I like